How to Spot a Fake Salt Lamp

-If you’ve ever been in a crystal shop or wellness centre, chances are you’ve seen a Himalayan salt lamp.
+If you’ve ever been in a crystal shop or wellness centre, chances are you’ve seen a Himalayan rock salt lamp.
 Have you ever considered though, that it could have been a fake?
 It's more common than people think, ever since the rise in popularity of salt lamps, profiteers and scammers have tried to sell cheap imitations for profit.

 As with anything in the market today, authentic salt lamps can sometimes be difficult to find, due to many vendors selling fake salt lamp imitations.
+The most common fakes are pink coloured selenite lamps sold as salt lamps, and plastic lamps sold as salt lamps.

 So where do real salt lamps come from?
-Authentic Himalayan salt is sourced from the mines that run deep into the mountainous region of norther Pakistan, in the foot hills of the Himalayan mountain range.
+Authentic Himalayan salt is sourced from the mines that run deep into the mountainous region of Northern Pakistan, in the foot hills of the Himalayan mountain range.

 This is the only place in the world where pink salt is found - and the origin of all authentic salt lamps - your seller should disclose the origin either as a stamp on the bottom of the lamp, in a brochure or otherwise.